Apollon77/ioBroker.tuya/README.md

 The sync is only needed initially or after you added new devices to your App.

+## Credits
+The work of the adapter would not had been possible without the great work of @codetheweb and @NortherMan54 (https://github.com/codetheweb/tuyapi) and https://github.com/clach04/python-tuya and many more.

 ## Todo
 * enhance testing: state checks and setState's
+* enhance documentation

 ## Changelog